 Every year between 230,000 and 398,000 women die before, during or just after childbirth.
-99% of these women are in developing countries.
+99% of these women live in the Global South.

 These figures are unacceptable in themselves, but some women are more at risk that others.
 Indigenous women, or those from other cultural minorities, are more likely to die or face complications related to pregnancy.